Environment of International Business – BUSI 605

 - Examine the impact of legal forces on global business.

 - Participate in graduate-level individual and/or collaborative research projects.

 Course Requirements Checklist

-The instructor will place the student into a group at the beginning of the course.
-The student is required to provide a thread in response to any 8 questions for each forum.
-Each thread must be 250 words in length and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
-Replies are not required in weeks 1 and 7.
-Each reply must be 250 words in length.
-The student must complete both the thread and the replies, in order to receive credit for weeks 2-6 and 8.
+The student is required to provide a thread discussing their selected article relating to each topic for the specific discussion.
+Each thread must be 300 words and demonstrate course-related knowledge.
+In addition to the thread, the student is required to reply to at least 3 other classmates’ threads.
+Each reply must be 250 words.
+The student must complete both the thread and the replies, in order to receive credit for modules 2–6 and 8.

-The student will write a 16-page research-based paper in current APA format, analyzing the global environments of performing business in another nation.
+The student will write a 24–30-page research-based paper in current APA format, analyzing the global environments of performing business in other countries.
 Title headings are provided for the student and must be followed.
 The paper must include at least 16 scholarly references in addition to the textbook.